 Students generally take courses their first two years, and are engaged in research and teaching for at least two more years.
 After their fourth year, students may or may not remain in residency; many travel to pursue their research, either in the US or abroad.

-Matthew Allen is a third-year PhD student who studies the history and theory of architecture and computation circa 1960.
+Matthew Allen is a fourth-year PhD student who studies the history and theory of architecture and computation circa 1960.
 His writing has been published in Log, Perspectives on Science, Domus, Disegno, Harvard Design Magazine, and other journals and books.
-Besides writing, Matthew is interested in bringing difficult issues central to architecture culture to larger audiences through exhibitions, books, and lectures.
+Besides writing, Allen is interested in bringing difficult issues central to architecture culture to larger audiences through exhibitions, books, and lectures.
 As just one example, he curated an exhibition in 2014 on how software has affected representation in GSD student work in the last decade.
 He has recently lectured on the history and present use of screenshots, the preservation and archaeology of digital architecture, and the post-medium condition.